 Credit risk grading system.
-For measuring credit risk and grading financial instruments by the amount of credit risk, the Bank applies two approaches - an internal rating system or risk grades estimated by external international rating agencies (Standard & Poor's - "S&P", Fitch, Moody's).
-Internal and external credit ratings are mapped on an internally defined master scale with a specified range of probabilities of default as disclosed in the table below:
+For measuring credit risk and grading financial instruments by the amount of credit risk, the Bank applies two approaches - an internal rating system for customers and financial institutions with no external rating or risk grades estimated by external international rating agencies (Standard & Poor's - "S&P", Fitch, Moody's) for financial institutions with external rating and sovereign institutions.